11 Oct 2023

 All disputes and claims —that relate to the agreement, the dispute resolutions provisions, and your use of Hadada —must be negotiated, mediated and arbitrated on an individual basis and not on a class action or collective basis.
 No disputes and claims of more than one person may be negotiated, mediated and arbitrated or consolidated with any other dispute or claim of another person.

 You and us may elect to seek relief in court for infringements of intellectual property rights, including trademarks, copyrights, domain names, unlawful competition, trade secrets, and patents.
 Any dispute that may be pursued through court processes must be instituted within one year of the dispute arising.

 If the agreement is cancelled, the dispute resolution provisions continues to apply.

 We hope that the agreement is clear.
 For added clarity, please note the following:

-7.2 What ‘you’ means.
-When we refer to ‘you’, it means the the client or customer that uses the services provided by Hadada.
+When we refer to ‘you’, it means the client or customer that uses the services provided by Hadada.

-7.5 Owners.
 The Hadada website is owned and run by Oelof de Meyer and Michael Dafel who are based in South Africa.
-They are domiciled in South Africa, and correspondence can be sent to Unit 18 Bryanston Manor, 19 MilCliff Road, Paulshof, Johannesburg 2191.
-Our email address is email@example.com, and we can be contacted on 079 176 2775.
+They are domiciled in South Africa, and correspondence can be sent to Unit 18 Bryanston Manor, 19 Milcliff Road, Paulshof, Johannesburg 2191.
+Our email addresses are firstname.lastname@example.org and email@example.com.